- Mental Health

 In days gone by the diagnosis of Mental Illness meant you were headed straight for the funny farm.
 People were ashamed and fearful of being diagnosed with any type of mental illness.

 Back in the day, a person with a mental illness was thought to have more than a few screws loose.
-There was a shroud of mystery surrounding the stigma of Mental Illness.
+There was a shroud of mystery and fear surrounding the stigma of Mental Illness.

 Today the stigma of mental illness has come out of the darkness and into the light of revelation and understanding.

-There are many definitions for people diagnosed as mentally ill but the bottom line is that it is an illness that affects the mind and the emotions resulting in the inability to carry on normal responsibilities.
+There are many definitions for people diagnosed as mentally ill but the bottom line is that it is an illness that affects the mind and the emotions resulting in the interference of your ability to carry on normal responsibilities.

 The root of mental disorders stem from a whole host of origins and is not limited to the psychological but extends to biochemical, genetics, traumas, head injuries and more.